 Spill clean-up and bioremediation service: Oil, PAHs, and all types of hydrocarbons spill clean up.
 Oil degradation products and services. – Home

-A number of commercial bioremediation products were recently developed.
-Most bioremediation products are nutrient-based additives or non-specific microbial cultures which lack efficiency in field tests and applications.
+Most oil spill bioremediation products are nutrient-based additives or non-specific microbial cultures which lack efficiency in field tests and applications.
 Bioremediation companies are currently working to develop a superior microbiology systems (Altogen Labs products 322075 and 635822) to improve microbial culture effectiveness and profit in the oil clean-up business.

 Oil-degrading bacteria, which occur naturally in the environment, are of particular interest to bioremediation companies and scientists because of the positive impact of these bacteria on remediating oil spills in the planet’s oceans.